 I gave up on the warbler after awhile and walked down to see if I could find the Lewis's Woodpeckers.
 And failed again.
 But there were cows.

 This area is great for Acorn Woodpeckers as well as Western Bluebirds.

-We made one more stop at Eagle Marsh, where a Canvasback was blatantly checking out the booty of a Tundra Swan.
+I made one more stop at Eagle Marsh, where a Canvasback was blatantly checking out the booty of a Tundra Swan.

 So maybe not the most productive day bird-wise, but it was beautiful out and I managed the worst views of a life bird ever.
-Winning.